 ** Details of the program are still subject to change **

-Over 3 weeks, the following topics will be covered by lecturers and guest speakers from ISCTE and other European institutions:
+Over the course of the program you will explore the following topics which will be presented by lecturers and guest speakers from ISCTE and other European institutions:

 - Original sins: oil, guns and crescents

 - Understanding the background of the Syrian 'Refugee Crisis'

 - Quantitative social science for the study of migrations

 - The Politicisation of Immigration and Radicalisation in Europe and the US